 A white nationalist rally in Charlottesville, VA that turned violent on Saturday resulted in the death of one counter-protester and two cops.
 The tragedy sparked a national conversation about the prevalence of white nationalism in the U.S., including an Asian-American doctor sharing on Twitter her experience dealing with racism in the ER.

 Esther Choo, an emergency physician and associate professor at Oregon Health & Science University, told Refinery29 the events in Charlottesville reminded her that tragedies get the nation's attention, but are quickly forgotten by most.
 "If this is not part of your world experience, it kind of sinks down and you can forget about it," she said.
-But for people of colour, Choo explained, "You don’t think of [racism] as a few moments — it's your world.
+But for people of color, Choo explained, "You don’t think of [racism] as a few moments — it's your world.
 It’s in the floors; it's in the ceilings."

 Choo began her viral Twitter thread by explaining that a few times a year, a patient in the ER refuses treatment from her because of her race.
 She wrote that after years of experience, she no longer gets angry or upset, telling racist patients: "I understand your viewpoint.
 I trained at elite institutions & have been practicing for 15 years.
 You are welcome to refuse care under my hands, but I feel confident that I am the most qualified to care for you.
 Especially since the alternative is an intern."